 Rebuilding New Orleans one school at a time

-The NLU Service-Learning team is excited to share a service-learning opportunity.
 The NLU-NOLA Project has established partnerships with charter public schools and private preschools in New Orleans.
-We continue to work with the schools to arrange for groups of NLU students, faculty, staff, alumni and friends of NLU to travel to New Orleans every July and August.
+We continue to work with the schools to arrange for groups of NLU students, faculty, staff, alumni and friends of NLU to travel to New Orleans every July or August.
 The schools' needs include (but are not limited to):

 - Student pre-assessment